cseanburns/electronic_resource_mgmt/src/08-workflow.md

 and in the multiple discussions about the role vendors play in electronic resource management.
 The market and the economics of this area of librarianship weigh heavily on everyday realities.

-We follow up on this in the next section when we will read about the market and the economics of electronic resources.
+We will follow up on this in the next section when we will read about the market and the economics of electronic resources.
 For example, in both Anderson readings, we learn about the CORE recommended practice (RP), or the [Cost of Resource Exchange][cost_exchange], developed by NISO.
 CORE brings together three aspects of our previous discussions: software, funds, and interoperability.
 The *CORE RP* describes how ILS and ERM systems communicate the costs of electronic resources between each other.
-Its existence hints at the pressures librarians have had in having to deal with complex budget issues.
+Its existence hints at the pressures librarians have had in dealing with complex budget issues.
 Although these articles were published before the pandemic, the pandemic continues to make these issues more complicated for libraries.

 While we spent time discussing technical standards, we also learn about [TERMS][terms2].